ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 - Orient buttons with legs on the **left and right side** (NOT up and down)
 - For visual consistency: align all button tabs the same way (all tabs up OR all tabs down)

 **CRITICAL - Use Exact Positions:**
 The table below specifies exact FRONT face hole positions.
-These align with the control box openings to ensure proper fit of the controller faceplate.
+These align with the control box openings to ensure proper fit of the controller face plate.

 <div align="center">
 <img src="images/Pictures/buttonsall.jpg" width="350px" style="display: block; margin: 0 auto;">